use-ink/ink-docs/docs/basics/cross-contract-calling.md

 This means that they should match the order (and type) they appear in the function signature.

-You will not be able to get any feedback about this at at compile time.
+You will not be able to get any feedback about this at compile time.
 You will only find out your call failed at runtime!

 #### CallBuilder: Delegate Call